Into the Odd (2015)

 No time is wasted purchasing equipment, your highest ability score and a roll on a random table determine your starting equipment (typically a maximum of three items, including weapons and possibly armor), as well as any quirks or special abilities you might have (such as, for example, a prosthetic leg or a telepathic link with your dog).
 Your expedition is automatically equipped with sufficient light, rations, climbing, mapping and camping equipment, because this game is light on the bookkeeping and rules.

 Equipment take up about half a page, but is sufficiently varied and novel to merit a mention.
-The assumed technology seems to be somewhere around the early industrial revolution, with muskets, duelling pistols and elephant rifles existing alongside sabers, axes and bows.
-Weaponry is divided into hand weapons (1 hand), field weapons (2 hands), noble weapons (hand weapons that deal more damage but are considerably more expensive) and Heavy guns (2-handed weaponry that does the most damage but that you cannot fire and move in the same round).
+The assumed technology seems to be somewhere around the early industrial revolution, with muskets, dueling pistols and elephant rifles existing alongside sabers, axes and bows.
+Weaponry is divided into hand weapons (1 hand), field weapons (2 hands), noble weapons (hand weapons that deal more damage but are considerably more expensive) and Heavy guns (2-handed weaponry that does the most damage but that one cannot fire and move in the same round).
 Besides handedness, the only difference between weaponry is damage.
-The currency is of course based on the Guilder and the Shilling.
+Currency is based on the Guilder and the Shilling (naturally).

 Morale?
 Will check bitch!
 Reaction tests?
 Will check bitch!
 Use an Arcanum (the mysterious artifacts that predominate the setting) in a manner that is not covered in the description, like say, defrost a frozen buddy with your newly discovered heat ray ?
 Will check bitch!
 Are you starting to figure out how this game works?